foglcz/ldap-authenticator/README.md

 - User groups membership, **including group inheritance.** (*groupA member of groupB, which is member of groupC?
 No problem!*)
 - Groups whitelist for login (aka "allowLogin")
 - Groups blacklist for login (aka "refuseLogin")
-- Admin groups appender - user will have "admin" role, if he's present in some of the specified LDAP groups
+- Admin role appender - user will have "admin" role, if he's present in some of the specified LDAP groups
 - Groups-to-roles mapping based on group DN, name and/or e-mail address
 - Post-processing data **before** identity creation based on Callbacks
 	- used for loading of user database id and more